bsilverthorn/maccarone/README.md

 The number of tokens consumed is proportional to the size of your completed source code.
 You cannot predict that number in advance.
 A small source module might cost $0.01–0.10 to preprocess.

-### What prevents my programs from behaving differently every time I recompile?
+### What prevents my program from behaving differently after each preprocessing run?

 The strength of your faith in GPT-4.